leaf icon

 By Jenny Rose Carey

-As we prepare for the upcoming PHS Philadelphia Flower Show -- Saturday, February 29 through Sunday, March 8 -- with its enticing theme of "Riviera Holiday," we start thinking of all the Mediterranean plants that we will see featured in the exhibits this year, from olive trees to rosemary, citrus trees to lavender.
-These plants naturally grow in a different climate to ours where the winter is wet but not too cold, and with a warm but not humid summer.
-Some of the plants of this region struggle in our climate but there are some that we can grow with just a little extra care.
+Mediterranean plants, from olive trees to rosemary, citrus trees to lavender, naturally grow in a climate different from ours, where the winter is wet but not too cold, and the summer is warm but not humid.
+Some of the plants of this region struggle in our climate, but there are some that we can grow with just a little extra care.
 Lavender is one of the favorite Mediterranean herbal plants that we can grow in our gardens here in the Mid-Atlantic.

 post how to grow lavender image lavender